Course Registration Policies

 Students are cautioned that auditing a class cannot substitute for taking the course for credit if that course is part of the credit hour requirement for graduation, including both college-wide and major requirements.
 Any required course taken as audit must be retaken for credit in order to be counted toward a degree.
 Students are advised to consult with their academic advisor to determine if registration in audit status is appropriate.
 Students may enroll for credit in any course which was taken for audit, in a semester subsequent to the semester when the course was audited, provided those students have been admitted to the unit on a basis that confers eligibility to take courses for credit.
 If students take a course for both audit and credit, the transcript will show both entries.

 Students may need to prove full-time/half-time status in order to be eligible for dependent insurance and to defer repayment of some loans, among other reasons.
-Definitions of full-time/half-time may be changed as required by federal government regulations for financial aid recipients.
+Definitions of full-time/half-time are defined according to federal government regulations for financial aid recipients.
 Students will be certified as full-time if registered for 12 or more hours in any semester, including summer.
 Cooperative internships also qualify for full-time status in some units.
 For half-time status, students must be registered for a minimum of 6 hours during any semester, including summer.

-Students on academic warning or probation and students admitted in conditional status are limited to 13 hours during the fall and spring semesters and to a total of 10 semester hours during the summer sessions.
+Students on academic warning or probation and students admitted in conditional status are limited to 14 hours during the fall and spring semesters and to a total of 10 semester hours during the summer sessions.
+See unit-specific policies for possible further restrictions.

-Undergraduate students in good academic standing may enroll in one undergraduate course each semester on a pass/fail basis, provided that the course is not used to meet a general education requirement, a programmatic requirement, a prerequisite requirement for admission to a degree program, or a foreign language requirement for a degree program.
-If the course is letter-graded, the instructor’s agreement (signature) must be secured by students for pass/fail grading to be applied to the course, and the student’s enrollment unit must approve the request.
-Courses completed on a pass/fail basis will not be assigned any quality points, but credit will be given if the grade assigned is a P. If the grade assigned is F, it will be calculated as such in the student’s grade point average.
+Undergraduate students in good academic standing may enroll in one undergraduate course each semester on a pass/fail basis, provided that the course is not used to meet a general education requirement, a programmatic requirement at either the degree program or college level, a prerequisite requirement for admission to a degree program, or a foreign language requirement for a degree program.
+Courses completed on a pass/fail basis will not be assigned any quality points, but credit will be given if the grade assigned is a P. If the grade assigned is F, it will be calculated in the student’s grade point average.
 No changes from letter grade to pass/fail, or vice versa, may be made after the University’s deadline to withdraw from a course.
 No letter-grade equivalent for a P grade will be assigned or reported.
 This policy will not apply to courses taught only on a pass-fail basis, such as some internship and field experience courses.

 Students may register for courses during the priority early registration period before the beginning of the semester.
 A student’s first opportunity is based on classification and alphabetic rotation.
 The early registration period is then followed by regular and late registration.
 The registration calendar for any term is published online by the office of the registrar.
 Initial registration and any later registration changes are usually completed by students through the registration link of the ULink online portal.

-Initial registration must be completed by the date announced by the registrar, typically the Friday of the first week of classes.
+Initial registration must be completed by the date announced by the registrar, typically the fifth day of classes.
 Students may make adjustments to their course schedule until the end of the first week for regularly scheduled fall and spring courses.
 For summer courses and courses with atypical duration, the last date to adjust schedules is specified by the registrar in the official registration calendar.
 This last day to adjust schedules is referred to as the last day to drop/add.

 Students may add courses to their schedules until the last day to drop/add.
 No signature or other authorization is required if the added course is open for enrollment, if students meet all course prerequisites, and if such additional courses do not raise the students’ credit‐hours for the term above the maximum allowed by the students’ enrollment unit or academic standing.
 If the addition increases the tuition cost for the semester, the additional payment must be settled with the university bursar by the last day to drop/add.